-A family will not be removed from a site-based PBV waiting list (including ownermaintained waiting lists) if the family rejects an offer of a PBV unit for the following reasons:
+A family will not be removed from a site-based PBV waiting list (including owner-maintained waiting lists) if the family rejects an offer of a PBV unit for the following reasons:

 - a.
 The family determines that the unit is not accessible to a household member with a disability or otherwise does not meet the member's disability-related needs - b.
 The unit has HQS deficiencies - c.
-The family is unable to accept the offer due to circumstances beyond the family's control (such as hospitalization, temporary economic hardship, or natural disaster) - d.
+The family is unable to accept the offer due to circumstances beyond the family's control (such as hospitalization, temporary economic hardship, or natural disaster)

+- d.
 The family determines the unit presents a health or safety risk to a household member who is or has been a victim of domestic violence, dating violence, sexual assault, or stalking, as provided in 24 CFR part 5, subpart L - e.
+The family chooses to not apply as a result of the family size/composition not meeting the occupancy standards/subsidy standards, provided that there is another unit at the property for which they would qualify based on unit size and voucher/unit type - f.
 On a case-by-case basis, at the discretion of the Executive Director